dynamiczero99/CITM_2_Dev_Platformer/README.md

 - Controller support and specific gameplay mechanic for this type of input.
 - you can swap position with enemies too!

+## Important notes.
+- First enemies appear in level 007.
+Use Enter to go to the next level.

 ## Member contributions to assignment 2
 Jose Antonio Prieto
 - Flying enemy
 - A*